careed23/Momentum_Bot/README.md

 LinkedIn: Colten Reed

-<h2 align="center" style="font-size: 2.25em;">⚖️ License</h2>
+<h2 align="center">⚖️ License</h2>

 Distributed under the MIT License.
-(The full license file should be included in your repository.)
+See LICENSE for more information.